Omnigrasp: Grasping Diverse Objects with Simulated Humanoids: : Grasping Diverse Objects and Follow Object Trajectories

 \paragraph{State} To provide the task policy $\policy$ with information about the object and the desired object trajectory, we define the goal state as

-which contains the reference object pose and the difference between reference object trajectory for the next $\phi$ frames and the current current object state. $\objlt \in \mathcal{R}^{512}$ is the object shape latent code computed using the canonical object pose and Basis Point Set (BPS) \cite{prokudin2019efficient}. $\objt - \simthand$ is the difference between the current object position and each hand joint position.
-The last term $\contacthand$ is the contact forces on all the fingers.
+which contains the reference object pose and the difference between the reference object trajectory for the next $\phi$ frames and the current object state. $\objlt \in \mathcal{R}^{512}$ is the object shape latent code computed using the canonical object pose and Basis Point Set (BPS) \cite{prokudin2019efficient}. $\objt - \simthand$ is the difference between the current object position and each hand joint position.
 All values are normalized with respect to the humanoid heading.
-Notice that the state $\goalstate$ does not contain full body pose, grasp guidance, or phase variables \cite{braun2023physically} which makes our method directly applicable to unseen objects and reference trajectories at test time.
+Notice that the state $\goalstate$ does not contain body pose, grasp, or phase variables \cite{braun2023physically}, which makes our method applicable to unseen objects and reference trajectories at test time.

 \paragraph{Action} Similar to downstream task policies in PULSE, we form the action space of $\policy$ as the residual action with respect to prior's mean $\priormu$ and compute the PD target $\action$: